v-irels/MB-Free/README.md

 - GUI-based launcher for easier tweak selection and status feedback
 - Portable EXE wrapper with system tray integration
-- Custom profiles for different gaming scenarios
+- Custom profiles for different performance scenarios

 ---

-## License
+## Discord

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use and modify it as you wish!
+*Join the CTRL Boost community for support and updates!*
+[Insert your Discord invite link here]

 ---

-## Enjoy your boosted Roblox experience! 💚⚡
+## Enjoy your boosted experience with CTRL - Boost! ⚡

 ---

-*Made with ❤️ by [YourName]*
+*Made with ❤️ by the CTRL Boost team*